MHCommunity/mousehunt-improved/README.md

   - Makes items stats more readable.
   - Minimizes owned items that have an inventory limit of 1.
   - Hides items that use legacy costs in the King's Cart.
+- Better Tournaments
+  - Updates the Tournaments UI to show information on hover and a variety of small interface tweaks.

 ## Features